Openbank-Java-Bootcamp/Pilar-Midterm-Project_Banking-System/README.md

 ```bash
 $ git clone https://github.com/Openbank-Java-Bootcamp/Pilar-Midterm-Project_Banking-System
 ```
+  You will need to download the Postman tool from getpostman.com/postman.

   Before running the API server, you should set the database config with yours or set your database config with my values.

+  With Postman installed, and this repository cloned and the server running, you can start making your requests.

 ## Technologies used

 Java, SpringBoot, MySQL, Postman.